 - Control flow, looping, and function which will allow you to create powerful programs.

-- Object-Oriented Programming which will allow for the creation of reusable programs.
+- Object-oriented programming, which allows for the creation of reusable programs.

 - Combine these skills into a special project in data science.